ainulakif/website/README.md

 - Implement Search by prompt, tag and username.
 - Implement Click on tag and username into search.
+- Implement View of other profiles as public.

 ### [1.1.0] - 2024-02-05